Linear-depth quantum circuits for multiqubit controlled gates: Numerical analysis

 \section{Numerical analysis}

-We evaluate the depth of a quantum circuit produced by the LDD for a $C^{n}U$ gate with a randomly selected $U\in SU(2)$ with the total number of qubits, $n+1$, ranging from 2 to 13.
-To demonstrate the advantage of LDD, we compare the results against those produced by the default implementation of multi-qubit controlled unitary operation in \texttt{qiskit} and by the algorithm for uniformly-controlled one-qubit gates (i.e. multiplexer)~\cite{PhysRevA.71.052330}.
+We evaluate the depth of a quantum circuit produced by the LDD for a $C^{n}U$ gate with a randomly selected $2 \times 2$ unitary gate with the total number of qubits, $n+1$, ranging from 2 to 13.
+To demonstrate the advantage of LDD, we compare the results against those produced by the default implementation of a multiqubit controlled unitary operation in \texttt{qiskit} and by the algorithm for uniformly-controlled one-qubit gates (i.e. multiplexer)~\cite{PhysRevA.71.052330}.
 The latter is also implemented with \texttt{qiskit}.
 The results are plotted in Fig.~\ref{fig:2}.
-In the figure, the default \texttt{qiskit} implementation, uniformly-controlled gates, and our LDD algorithm are indicated by the diamond, circle, and square symbols, and labelled as Qiskit (naive), Qiskit (uc), and Linear, respectively.
-The figure also shows two different cases that we tested, first without any further circuit optimization (solid) and second with another layer of circuit optimization provided by the transpilation tool in \texttt{qiskit} (dashed).
+In the figure, the default \texttt{qiskit} implementation, uniformly-controlled gates, and our LDD algorithm are indicated by the diamonds, circles, and squares and are labelled as Qiskit (naive), Qiskit (uc), and Linear, respectively.
+The figure also shows two different cases that we tested, first without any further circuit optimization (solid lines) and second with another layer of circuit optimization provided by the transpilation tool in \texttt{qiskit} (dashed lines).

 The numerical analysis confirms that the LDD algorithm is more economical than the previous methods in terms of the quantum circuit depth.
 The quantum circuit depth increases linearly with the number of qubits for LDD, and exponentially for other methods.
 This is especially advantageous when the number of qubits in the system is more than four.